DHA for Kids: Benefits for Your Child’s Brain

 The brain is divided into lobes and each lobe has specific functions.
 The frontal and prefrontal lobes are most influenced by DHA.

-The frontal lobes of the brain are responsible for focus and attention, planning and problem solving, also known as executive functions.
+The frontal lobes of the brain are responsible for focus and attention, planning and problem solving, which are known as executive functioning skills.

 The prefrontal lobe is tied to social, emotional and behavioral development.